Lomas de Lachay:

 👁️ Cruce Viewpoint

-A natural observatory located on a high point of the reserve.
-From here you have a privileged view of the Hierbabuena ravine.
+A natural observatory located at a high point in the reserve.
+From there, you have a privileged view of the Hierbabuena ravine.
 It is an excellent spot to observe harriers and other birds of prey, especially during the dry season (February and March).

-• Access: via a short walk from the parking area.
+• Access: a short walk from the parking area.

 • Attractions: birds of prey, rock formations.